farmdawgnation/lift-js-example/README.md

 triggerBadJavascript();
 ```

-This will trigger an AJAX request that will return two alert commands back to the browser, both lacking a semicolon
+This will trigger an AJAX request that will return two alert commands back to the browser, one called via our
-on the end of the line.
-You'll be able to view the returned content in the network tab.
+`BadJs` class, and one called via our `GoodJs` class.

 ## Our Investigation